pannoi/cdn-dns-controller/README.md

 * __ROUTE53_DELEGATION_SET__ = route53 delegation set which will be used for creating hosted zones
 > This what is need to be created by you manually or provide existing one
 * __CDN_HOSTED_ZONE_ID__ = hosted zone id for cdn
-> You need to check it manually (TODO: automate this step)

 ## Local